kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 Got CAN working.
 Should probably cite the youtube video?
 After watching the first video I simply switched to normal mode, and flashed torso and shoulder with corresponding sender IDs and filters.
 Now I'm even more certain that my trouble with CAN before Christmas was due to having ordered the wrong transciever.

 Will need to read RM0316 chapters 8 (Peripheral interconnect matrix), 13 (DMA), 15 (ADC), 30 (UART) and 31 (bxCAN) as research for the architechture.
 A key point will be to offload the CPUs as much as possible, in particular CAN/UART should as far as possible avoid the CPU.
 Unfortunately, UART5 is not compatible with "continuous communication using DMA".
 Figures!

+Discovered that the main connector on bogie is still wrong, most likely a 180 degree rotation around the Z axis.
+Other than that, all units seem to fit acceptably well.
+Measures will need to be taken to properly isolate the hand, such as filing down all solder points and taping conductive contact surfaces in the chassis.

+###260224
+Main connector was 180 degrees around the X axis, i.e. pins 1 and 11 switched places with 10 and 20, respectively.
+Bogie Mk1.2 changes: Edited bogie schematic by "flipping the symbol from top to bottom", and leaving everything else.
+Retraced PCB accordingly.
+Changed mount points from 3.5mm to 3.7mm.
+Updated silk of main connector to match new layout, version to 1.2.
+Now feel relatively confident that it will work.

+As the rail board was missing a fill zone, I figure I might as well reorder that too.
+Rail Mk1.2 changes: Updated version silk, fixed fill zones and some additional stitching.

+Decided to check Hand B as well, and it is faulted.
+Will need to debug that before ordering the next batch.

+###280224
+Didn't explicitly find the source of the Hand B fault, but footprint pins 1 and 2 of the optical switched were swapped.
+Fixed and sent Hand B, Rail and Bogie Mk1.2 to production.
+Also ordered full complement of parts from Mouser, don't want to spend the time trying to dismantle Mk1.1 for parts.

+###060324
+Bogie OK.
+Optical sensor works, but the MCU will always measure between OUT and GND, not Vcc and OUT as the design is made for.
+Solution: Put resistors between Vcc and OUT, and OUT and GND of equal size (or possibly slightly higher between OUT and GND).
+During normal operation, the output pin will measure 2.5V (or higher) which is sufficient for FT VIH (1.85V).
+When the sensor is triggered, the lower half will be shorted to ground, making the OUT voltage 0V.
+Configure interrupt for falling edge, and Bob's your uncle.
+Tested on breadboard, not irl.
+Soldered resistors on Hand B.

+The connection from torso to rail seems OK, except the rows on the silk of the rail card are switched horisontally as the signals reach the actual DSUB connector.

+Before properly getting to work, I will shorten the hand A/B connector, remove the IMU board wires, and fasten the torso power regs with silpads and nylon bolts.

+###070324
+Something wrong with the PWM generation, need to look up the counter period calculation stuff.

+###080324
+The counter period in the timer init is what actually decides the pwm fqc, CTR_PRD needs to mirror that.
+The higher the frequency, the lower the resolution -> Can probably survive a lower frequency than 25kHz to get more precise control than 1/2880th.
+This may be part of the motor characterisation and can be solved analytically, but experimentally 10kHz (7200) is also okay.

+Got a funny bug trying to use strcpy to parse input strings.
+My parser sets all indeces in a holding buffer to 0 upon registering an enter key press.
+In any other case, it increases the pointer to the holding buffer and then inserts the character.
+This makes the first entry of the buffer always 0, which strcpy (and sprintf) interprets as EOF.
+Solution: insert character, then increase pointer.

+Various bugs later, I have positioning over UART.
+Need to figure out how to safely translate full rotational range and count, i.e. overflow from the encoders.
+Important note: The encoder timers must be activated to function.
+Also, positive paadrag means the GoFWD should be called.

+Will probably need to get interrupts if multiple motors are to be controlled outside of the main loop.

+Forwards and backwards is not the same for all motors.

+Not registering input from the bogie encoder.
+Could be HW.

+###090324
+The encoder bug was indeed HW, the 5V pin on the torso connector was not properly soldered.
+Neither was one of the ground pins on the bogie, but I don't think that was related.